This post is the third installment in my family culture series, this will focus on family traditions.

 “I know, I know!” he said smiling, then went back to his LEGO.

 My firstborn son and I have this tradition.
-I tell him why I need to hug him and he smiles and pretends I don’t need to say it… but when I do he leans into me safely and snugly.
+I tell him why I need to hug him and he smiles and pretends that I don’t need to say it… but when I do, he leans into me safely and snugly.
 It’s our thing.